extreal-dev/Extreal.Guide/README.md

 ### Dependencies

-Tell them what other dependent packages they need to prepare.
+Tell what other dependent packages need to prepared.

 ### Settings